What is an Audit Committee?

 Audit Committee Regulations

-As mandated by the Sarbanes-Oxley Act of 2002, the US Securities and Exchange Commission (SEC) adopted a rule, according to which, there are certain audit committee requirements that a company needs to fulfill to get the securities listed on a national exchange.
+As mandated by the Sarbanes-Oxley Act of 2002, the US Securities and Exchange Commission (SEC) adopted rules and requirements that a company needs to fulfill to get its securities listed on a national exchange.
 The requirements include the following:

 - The audit committee must consist of independent members.

-- The audit committee is given the responsibility of selecting and overseeing the company’s accounts.
+- The audit committee is given the responsibility of selecting and overseeing the company’s independent auditor.

 - Compensation is provided to any outside auditors or independent auditor engaged by the audit committee.

-- The audit committee is given the authority to involve advisors.
+- The audit committee is given the authority to engage advisors.

-- Processes must be in place for managing complaints related to the accounting activities of the company.
+- Processes must be in place for managing complaints related to the accounting practices.

 Roles and Responsibilities of an Audit Committee